-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the GIC, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS.
-The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
-The Letter of Credit is for a maximum aggregate principal amount of £1,165,000 to assist the Company should it not be able to meet its obligations under the Notes.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a rating of A. To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS.
-The Company has not drawn on the Letter of Credit since inception.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the GIC, principal receipts on the mortgages and monies deposited in the Reserve Account with an external provider. £1,697,250 has been placed on deposit with an external provider to assist the Company should it not be able to meet its obligations under the Notes.
+The reliance on this facility is therefore dependent upon the creditworthiness of the external provider.
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS.
+The Company has not drawn on this facility since inception.